VAT in the Czech Republic

 How do I get a VAT number in the Czech Republic?

-Registering for VATis a relatively simple formality compared to setting up a company, but in addition to obtaining a VAT number in the Czech Republicyou’ll need to file periodic VAT returns to ensure your VAT compliance.
+VAT identification is a relatively simpler formality than setting up a company, but beyond obtaining a VAT number in the Czech Republic, you’ll need to complete and submit periodic declarations to ensure your VAT compliance.
 Which is why we recommend foreign companies use a fiscal representative or tax advisor.

 Failure to comply with the deadlines imposed by the Czech authorities for the deposit and payment of VAT will result in the payment of penalties .
 For this reason, it is recommended that foreign companies use the services of an agent or a tax representative.